OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 ### Frida

-[Frida](https://www.frida.re "Frida") is a free and open source dynamic code instrumentation toolkit written in Vala by Ole André Vadla Ravnås that works by injecting the [QuickJS](https://bellard.org/quickjs/) JavaScript engine (previously [Duktape](https://duktape.org/ "Duktape JavaScript Engine") and [V8](https://v8.dev/docs "V8 JavaScript Engine")) into the instrumented process.
+[Frida](https://www.frida.re "Frida") is a free and open source dynamic code instrumentation toolkit written by Ole André Vadla Ravnås that works by injecting the [QuickJS](https://bellard.org/quickjs/) JavaScript engine (previously [Duktape](https://duktape.org/ "Duktape JavaScript Engine") and [V8](https://v8.dev/docs "V8 JavaScript Engine")) into the instrumented process.
 Frida lets you execute snippets of JavaScript into native apps on Android and iOS (as well as on [other platforms](https://www.frida.re/docs/home/ "So what is Frida, exactly?")).

 To install Frida locally, simply run: